Piers Morgan to launch new TV show in deal with News Corp - KESQ

 News Corp executive chair Rupert Murdoch said Morgan, 56, is “the broadcaster every channel wants but is too afraid to hire.”
 Murdoch added in a statement: “Piers is a brilliant presenter, a talented journalist and says what people are thinking and feeling.”

 The show is billed as the primetime draw on the new channel talkTV, expected to launch in the U.K. in early 2022.
-It will also air on FOX Nation in the U.S. and on Sky News Australia.
+It will also air on the video streaming service FOX Nation in the U.S. and on Sky News Australia.
 Morgan said he would also become a columnist for The Sun and The New York Post.

 Morgan said his new show will be a “fearless forum for lively debate and agenda-setting interviews,” and praised Murdoch for championing free speech.